Sports in Boston: Ice hockey

-Since their initial meeting on December 8, 1924, the longest-standing rivalry in the NHL is the one between the Bruins and their Canadian archrival, the Montreal Canadiens, as these two teams have met 34 times in the NHL's Stanley Cup playoffs, with Montreal taking 18-straight playoff series from the Bruins between 1946 and 1987.
+Since their initial meeting on December 8, 1924, the longest-standing rivalry in the NHL is the one between the Bruins and their Canadian archrival, the Montreal Canadiens.
+These two teams have met 34 times in the NHL's Stanley Cup playoffs, with Montreal taking 18-straight playoff series from the Bruins between 1946 and 1987.

 Boston's local colleges are also very strong in hockey.
 Boston College and Boston University are always competitive and at the top of the college rankings, both competing in the Hockey East conference.
-In the past ten years, Boston College has won three national championships (2008, 2010 and 2012) and Boston University has won one (2009).
+Since 2001, Boston College has won four national championships (2001, 2008, 2010, and 2012) and Boston University has won one (2009).
 BC and BU, along with the Northeastern Huskies, also of Hockey East, and the Harvard Crimson of ECAC Hockey, compete in the Beanpot, considered the most prestigious in-season collegiate hockey tournament.
-It is played on the first two Mondays of February at TD Garden, with the semifinal matchups rotating on a year-to-year basis.
+It is played on the first two Mondays of February at TD Garden, with the semi-final matchups rotating on a year-to-year basis.
+Although neither the BC or BU women's teams have secured national championships, they have together eight Hockey East titles since 2010.

+Boston also has a rich recent history in professional women's hockey.
+The Boston Pride were a charter franchise of the National Women's Hockey League (NWHL) and its most successful team, winning three Isobel Cup titles.
+The NWHL, which rebranded as the Premier Hockey Federation in 2021, was purchased and ultimately dissolved in 2023 as part of an effort to create a new, unified North American women's professional league.
+Boston was awarded one of the new Professional Women's Hockey League (PWHL) six charter franchises.
+Boston Fleet hosts games in Lowell, and debuted on January 3, 2024.
+In the inaugural season, Boston Fleet made it to the finals competing for the Walter Cup, but lost to Minnesota Frost in Game 5.